 Known as the “backpacker district” or the “budget travel district,” Pham Ngu Lao is a convenient place in Saigon to find cheap accommodation, food, nightlife, and to book tickets elsewhere.

 Slightly reminiscent of the famous Khao San Road in Bangkok, many budget travelers spend most of their time in Pham Ngu Lao.
-With nearly everything that a traveler needs and a centralized location within proximity of markets and attractions, Pham Ngu Lao is the perfect base for exploring the heart of Saigon.
+With nearly everything that a traveler needs and a centralized location within the proximity of markets and attractions, Pham Ngu Lao is the perfect base for exploring the heart of Saigon.

 The Pham Ngu Lao area is made up of two parallel streets – Bui Vien and Pham Ngu Lao – and a handful of small connecting alleys.
 Located centrally in Saigon's District 1, the area is perfect for access to parks, markets, and the major sites around the city.

 Tiny alleys radiate from these main streets into the area's interior.
 These aren't your typical grimy crime-infested alleyways.
 Here you will find ordinary families in the residences lining these alleys, and it's not out of the ordinary to walk past an open door and see families gathered around the TV eating their dinner.

 Most things to do in Ho Chi Minh City are situated a short walk northeast of Pham Ngu Lao.
-The Reunification Palace, War Remnants Museum, and Notre Dame Cathedral can be reached on foot in around 15 minutes.
+The Reunification Palace, Notre Dame Cathedral, and War Remnants Museum can be reached on foot in around 15 minutes.

 A ridiculous number of budget accommodation options exist within Pham Ngu Lao.
 Travelers can benefit from all the competition; room rates can usually be easily negotiated.